dijux/gtrendsjs/README.md

 # gTrendsjs

 is a non-official api wrapper to get latest trending news filterd by categories and countries, it is a sample and basic class which comsume multilple endpoints, the project started as basic a copied curl calls from the google trends webapp, then turned into this class, the library uses xml2json and got as dependecies to accomplish the goal.

+it doesn't uses any cache system you will have to think about implementing cache for actual use.

 ## Features